logicalperson0/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6 The file 5-execute to add permission to the file to the user

 7 The file 6-multiple_permissions sets muliple premits to the owner,group, others

+8 The file 7-everybody sets permits to 755